HappyCodeHere/chat-react-node/README.md

-Making chat with React, Node and Socket.io!
+Making polling app with React, Node and Socket.io!